Skip to content

 Browser UI

+Before beginning, ensure that you meet all the prerequisites for using SQLMesh.
 The SQLMesh browser UI requires additional Python libraries not included in the base SQLMesh installation.

 To use the UI, install SQLMesh with the web add-on.
 First, if using a python virtual environment, ensure it's activated by running source .env/bin/activate command from the folder used during installation.

 Next, install the UI with pip:

-pip install 'sqlmesh[web]'
+pip install "sqlmesh[web]"

 1. Create the SQLMesh project